Other links:

 Why don’t you allow entries in languages other than English?

 In order to admit essays in languages other than English, we will need to develop the infrastructure needed to fairly judge such contributions.
 We intend to do this in future editions and widen our language pool as a result.
 For this year’s contest, our team is dedicated to providing additional support to English Language Learners who are enthusiastic about participating.
 If you are an ELL student and anticipate assistance during the final stage of your drafting process, we are pleased to offer an online session lasting between 15 and 30 minutes, as needed.
-To sign up for this, we request you contact us at least two weeks before the final deadline on 1st July.
+To sign up for this, we request you to write to us at uwp@ashoka.edu.in at least two weeks before the final deadline on 31 July.
 Please note that we can only provide one session for this form of assistance.

-Currently, I am in my second year, although I took an ICT in the Monsoon 2022 semester.
+Currently, I am in my second year, although I took an ICT in the Monsoon 2023/Spring 2024 semester.
 Am I eligible to send in my essay for this competition?

 No, if you have not taken a year or semester off previously, you are not eligible to participate in this contest.